vast-data/vastdb_sdk/README.md

 table_md = TableMetadata(TableRef("bucket-name", "schema-name", "table-name"),
                          arrow_schema=<some-arrow-schema>)

-# now we can reuse without the overhead of reloading the schema and stats,
+# now we can reuse it without the overhead of reloading the schema and stats,
 # such as for inserts:
 with session.transaction() as tx:
     table = tx.table_from_metadata(table_md)